adamdelarosa/bash_phone_number_maker_israel/README.md

 # bash Phone Number Maker, for israel, but you can modify :)

 This script will use 'crunch'.
-You must install Crunch to use it, it's pre installed tool for password in Kali Linux.
+You must install Crunch to use it. it's pre installed tool for password in Kali Linux.

 The numbers can be found here: